nocoo/ipsafe/README.md

 # 🛡️ ipsafe

-> A CLI tool that validates network connectivity and content before executing commands
+> A simple CLI tool that validates network connectivity before executing commands

 [![npm version](https://badge.fury.io/js/ipsafe.svg)](https://badge.fury.io/js/ipsafe)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## 🚀 What is ipsafe?

-`ipsafe` is a command-line safety net that checks your network connectivity and optionally validates response content before executing potentially network-dependent commands.
-It helps prevent failed operations and wasted time by verifying you have a stable internet connection and the expected service responses.
+`ipsafe` is a command-line tool that checks a network condition before executing any command.
+If the condition passes, it executes the command.
+If the condition fails, it blocks execution.

+**Default behavior**: Fetches `https://www.google.com` and checks if the HTTP status code is 2xx.

 ## 📦 Installation